 Include directive and include action tag both are used for including a file to the current JSP page.
 However there is a difference in the way they include file.
-Before I explain the difference between them, let’s have a brief about each one.
+Before I explain the difference between them, let’s discuss them briefly.

 JSP Include Directive